ergoplatform/ergodocs/docs/dev/protocol/index.md

 # The Ergo Protocol

-The Ergo Platform enables developers to build the most advanced non-custodial financial contracts in the world.
+Ergo provides a platform for developers to build the most advanced non-custodial financial contracts in the world.
 Allowing true peer to peer, decentralised, grassroots finance.

 With a research-driven but practical development model, Ergo has prioritized useful features without compromising on security.

-Ergo,  **resilient platform for contractual money**
+*Ergo*,  **resilient platform for contractual money**

 Below you can dive deeper into some of the most important components of Ergo.